-Each employee must attach his/her own lock to the energy isolating device during each time he/she works on the machine or equipment, even though a "Long Duration" lock is attached.
+Each employee must attach their own lock to the energy isolating device during each time they work on the machine or equipment, even though a "Long Duration" lock is attached.

 6.0 Shift of Personnel Change

 If work has begun and carries over to the next shift, the oncoming crew attaches its own locks and/or tags before the outgoing crew removes theirs.